 About This Footage

-The grainy footage flickers to life, capturing a fleeting moment in time – a rehearsal session with Bruce Springsteen and his backing band, Exit 105.
-The clip, titled "All Along the Watchtower w/Bruce Springsteen (rehearsal)", is a rare gem that offers a glimpse into the creative process of one of America's most beloved songwriters.
+The grainy footage of Bruce Springsteen and his band, Exit 105, rehearsing "All Along the Watchtower" in a dimly lit room is a rare gem that offers a glimpse into the creative process of one of America's most iconic songwriters.

 Curated from public records and music databases.